 Greek remains the language of the small Christian community, but with the spread of Christianity through the Roman empire, the Greek Bible needed a Latin translation.
 Saint Jerome begins a translation of the Bible into Latin.

-A restricted Bible: 8th – 14th century AD
+A restricted Bible from 8th – 14th century

-The intention of St Jerome in translating the bible to Latin was so that ordinary Christians should be able to read the word of God.
-He wrote that ‘Ignorance of the scriptures is ignorance of Christ’.
-Eventually, people were forbidden to read or interpret the scriptures by themselves.
+The intention of Saint Jerome in translating the bible to Latin was so that ordinary Christians should be able to read the word of God.
+He wrote that ‘Ignorance of the scriptures is ignorance of Christ.’

-The translation into vulgar tongues was then discouraged and eventually, the laity were prohibited from possessing the bible or translating it (Decree of the Council of Toulouse 1229; Ruling of the Council of Tarragona of 1234).
+The translation into vulgar tongues was then discouraged.
+Eventually, the laity was prohibited from possessing the bible or translating it (Decree of the Council of Toulouse 1229; Ruling of the Council of Tarragona of 1234).
 Interpretation of the bible was reserved for the Catholic authorities.

-The Catholic Canon (14) says “We prohibit also that the laity should be permitted to have the books of the Old or New Testament; unless anyone from motive of devotion should wish to have the Psalter or the Breviary for divine offices or the hours of the blessed Virgin; but we most strictly forbid any translation of these books”.
+The Catholic Canon (14): “We also prohibit that the laity should be permitted to have the books of the Old or New Testament; unless anyone from the motive of devotion should wish to have the Psalter or the Breviary for divine offices or the hours of the blessed Virgin; but we most strictly forbid any translation of these books.“

 431 AD – Ecumenical council refutes Nestorianism